 Obscure Musical Passions #26: RODRIGO Y GABRIELA

 In February 2010, I performed haiku poetry in Pasadena with guitar accompaniment by Chris Wesley.
-I didn’t know Chris before, but we soon got to talking about guitar, and on Facebook he turned me on to Rodrigo y Gabriela, who I saw in concert at Marymoor Park in Redmond, Washington in summer 2010.
+I didn’t know Chris before, but we got to talking about guitar, and on Facebook he turned me on to Rodrigo y Gabriela, who I saw in concert at Marymoor Park in Redmond, Washington in the summer of 2010.
 Blistering stuff.
 Try “Diablo Rojo” at http://youtu.be/cUibjcu2L_s.
 The best way to describe Rodrigo y Gabriela is that they play acoustic guitar like it’s heavy metal.
 I’ve also heard the style called “dark acoustic.”
 Take a look at “Hanuman” at http://youtu.be/ENBX_v1Po1Y and see if you don’t agree.
 Intense and varied guitar duets, with original songs and excellent covers, like “Stairway to Heaven” at http://youtu.be/vNc5o9TU0t0 (live) or Metallica’s “Orion” at http://youtu.be/L0CsLefLisE.
 The California Guitar Trio is similar (although they’re less intense).
 More information at http://en.wikipedia.org/wiki/Rodrigo_Y_Gabriela. [seen in concert]